DataDog/documentation/content/agent/kubernetes/event_collection.md

 Agent 6 supports a built-in leader election option for the Kubernetes event collector and the Kubernetes cluster-related checks (i.e. the Control Plane service check).

-This feature relies on Endpoints.
+This feature relies on `Endpoints`.
 You can enable it by setting the `DD_LEADER_ELECTION` environment variable to `true`.
-The Agent will need to have a set of actions allowed prior to its deployment; see the [RBAC][1] section for more details, and keep in mind that these RBAC entities will need to be created before the option is set.
+The Agent must have a set of actions allowed prior to its deployment; see the [RBAC][1] section for more details, and keep in mind that these RBAC entities **must** be created before the option is set.

 Agents coordinate by performing a leader election among members of the Datadog DaemonSet through Kubernetes to ensure only one leader Agent instance is gathering events at a given time.